 - Give a sense of who you are and what’s important to you.
 Judges receive hundreds of applications from smart people at good law schools.
 Distinguish yourself by listing volunteer, community service, or extracurricular activities before and during law school, your interests, skills such as foreign languages, experiences such as travel, or unusual jobs.
 This is not the occasion for a safely neutral, “plain vanilla” resume.

-- Important: You should redraft your resume, adding all items that might fit these guidelines, and then make an appointment with Dean Peck to review and refine it.
+- Important: You should redraft your resume, adding all items that might fit these guidelines, and then make an appointment with Carl Rizzi to review and refine it.

 Whether simple or substantive, all cover letters should convey the following basic information: